Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

-## !!!
-THIS FORK IS NOW DEPRECATED !!!

-17 September 2024: the original author is issuing a new release fixing the issues / feedbacks addressed here.
-Use only if you have yet ordered the PCB in 1.4 version.
-This fork is kept for history.
-I won't make any commit on it.

 # The Game Boy Mini Flashable Camera - a fork

 **A license free flashable version of the Game Boy Camera, in a small form factor.
 A fork I've made to render the project doable without external help.
 All necessary informations are here.
 I also propose an alternative simplier design requiring less components.**